A collar lemma for partially hyperconvex surface group representations: Preliminaries

 \begin{notation} Following the notation introduced in \cite{PSW}, we will often write $x_{\r}^k$ instead of $\xi^k(x)$ for the boundary map $\xi^k$ associated to a $k$-Anosov representation $\rho$.
 If the representation is clear out of context, we will sometimes just write $x^k$.

 Similarly we will write $g_{\r}$ instead of $\rho(g)$ for any $g\in \G$. \end{notation}

-We conclude the section by proving Proposition \ref{prop:continuity}, that provides the general setup useful to prove Propostion \ref{prop.INTRO.projectionhyperconvex}.
+We conclude the section by proving Proposition \ref{prop:continuity}, that provides the general setup useful to prove Proposition \ref{prop.INTRO.projectionhyperconvex}.
 For this we need another Lemma from \cite{BPS}: \begin{lem}[{\cite[Lemma A.6]{BPS}}] Assume that $g\in\SL(E)$ has a gap of index $k$.
-Then for every $P\in\Gr_k(E)$ transverse to $U_{d-p}(g^{-1})$ it holds
+Then for every $P\in\Gr_k(E)$ transverse to $U_{d-k}(g^{-1})$ it holds

-\end{lem} The last ingredient we will need in the proof of Proposition \ref{prop:continuity} is the concept of $\nu$-separated triples: we fix a distance $d$ on $\partial\G$ inducing the topology and say that a triple $(x_1,x_2,x_3)\in \partial \G$ is \emph{$\nu$-separated} if $d(x_i,x_k)>\nu$.
+\end{lem} The last ingredient we will need in the proof of Proposition \ref{prop:continuity} is the concept of $\nu$-separated triples: we fix a distance $d$ on $\partial\G$ inducing the topology and say that an $n$-tuple $(x_1,\ldots,x_n)\in \partial \G$ is \emph{$\nu$-separated} if $d(x_i,x_k)>\nu$ for all $i\neq k$.
 It follows from the properties of the convergence action of $\G$ on $\partial \G$ that there exists $\nu_0$ such that for every pairwise distinct triple $(a,b,c)\in\G$ there exists $g\in\G$ such that $(ga,gb,gc)$ is $\nu_0$-separated.
-We will further assume, up to possibly shrinking $\nu_0$, that the endpoints of every biinfinite geodesic through the origin are $\nu_0$-separated.
+We will further assume, up to possibly shrinking $\nu_0$, that the endpoints of every biinfinite geodesic in $\Gamma$ through the origin are $\nu_0$-separated.

 We now have all the tools we need to prove the only original result in the section.
 This is a generalization of the main argument in \cite[Proposition 6.7]{PSW}.
 We denote by $\dg^{(2)}$ the set of distinct pairs in the boundary of $\G$: \begin{prop} Let $\rho:\G\to\SL(E)$ be $k$-Anosov and $F:\dg^{(2)}\to \Gr_k(E)$ be continuous, $\rho$-equivariant.
 Assume that, for every pairwise distinct triple $x,y,z\in\partial\G$,